laracraft-tech/laravel-dynamic-model/readme.md

 ### Dependencies

-This package depends on Doctrine/DBAL, so make sure you have it or install it.
+This package depends on Doctrine/DBAL, so make sure you have it installed.

 ``` bash
 $ composer require doctrine/dbal